TheDiscProg/auth-service/README.md

   }
 }
 ```
-If no matching customer is found, then in the data response, it will be an empty arrary.
+If no matching customer is found, the `data` array will be empty.
+Notice the `endpoint.method` is `response`.

-## Step 4 - Validates the customer and sends the response to Collection Point
+### Step 4 - Validates the customer and sends the response to Collection Point
 It will check the password for matching and sends the response to the collection point service:
 ```json
 {